Thursday 18 July 2019

 • I also tried with a 20V DC power supply unsuccessfully.

-The battery charger probably does not provide adequate power to reverse magnetise the dynamo but it has increased the magnetism of the dynohub.
+The battery charger probably does not provide adequate power to reverse magnetise the dynamo but it has increased the magnetism of the Dynohub.
 The circuit may be useful.

 Test 3; Demagnetise the dynamo so that magnetising the dynamo test can